jongminkmg/Protocol/CutRun.md

 <b> [Bind Protein A-MNase fusion protein] </b> <br>

+NOTE: If you leave beads+cells on magenet too long, beads+cells can aggregate.
+Very quick (5 sec) should be enough for PCR strip magnets.

 14. Wash beads with wash buffer (w/ EDTA, 2X)

 15. Add pA-MNase to a final conc.
 500ng/mL in wash buffer with BSA, EDTA 100uL